-On our previous visit to Oxford we had planned to have lunch at The Trout, but too many others had the same idea and we had to pass.
-This trip we made it a point to get there early enough to get a table right at the river's edge.
+On our previous visit to Oxford we had planned to have lunch at The Trout, but too many others had the same idea and we abandoned that plan.
+This trip we made it a point to get there early enough to get a table at the river's edge.
 There is excellent bus service to Wolvercote from Oxford city center.

 Good cask ale, tasty food, great weather, marvelous ambiance.
 What could be better?

 A lock on the Thames across from the common a bit downriver from The Trout.

 The management of the common and the adjacent Port Meadow is the source of some traditional rivalries.
 The Freemen of Oxford have had exclusive rights to grazing on Port Meadow since the 10th century.
 Every year they stage a raid to round up "illegal" livestock encroaching from Wolvercote.
 A small fine releases the impounded animals for another year of grazing.